Saturday, January 19, 2013 at 8:40 AM

 This, I believe, is the real story behind this so-called joke.
 Except that the joker is Te’o and the joke’s on us.
 Which compels me to stress that far from blaming and shaming this obviously troubled football player, blame and shame should be heaped on officials at Notre Dame and newsroom editors all over the country who not only bought Te’o's blarney hook, line and sinker, but did far more than he did to propagate it.

 Having said all that, I am mindful that, like Kate Middleton’s nurse, Te’o might not be able to stand the public ridicule that is now coming at him every which way but loose.
 The difference of course is that, all indications are, he brought this on himself.
-Nonetheless, whatever fallout or development may come, I will not be dignifying it with any further comment.
+Nonetheless, whatever fallout or development may come, I will not be dignifying this catfish story with any further comment.